Syd Howe: Playing career

 Howe played in the NHL from 1929–30 to 1945–46 primarily with the Detroit Red Wings where he would enjoy his greatest personal and team successes.
 One of the leading scorers of his era, Syd Howe was a part of three Stanley Cup championships with the Red Wings.

 Syd Howe often skated on Patterson's Creek and the Rideau Canal with his brother Lawrence 'Pete' Howe while growing up in his hometown of Ottawa, Ontario.
 He played hockey with the Glebe Collegiate high school team and the Lansdowne Park Juveniles in 1926 before joining the Ottawa Gunners junior team in the newly formed Ottawa City Hockey League.
 He and his Gunners teammates became the first Ottawa club to reach the Memorial Cup finals when they took on the Regina Monarchs in 1928, losing the best-of-three final by two games to one.
-Howe was a top scorer during the playdowns, registering nine goals and 13 points in eight games.
+Howe was a top scorer during the playoffs, registering nine goals and 13 points in eight games.